Keyser422/Pawsitive-Vibes/journals/grace_lee.md

 Today I worked on:

 Today, I debugged our user creation models, queries, and router so that we are able to create a new unique user using FastAPI with a 200OK response.
-I also applied the front-end authentication that will require the correct FastAPI Token before one is able to perform any of the user APIs, with the exception of creating a new user.
+I also applied the back-end authentication that will require the correct FastAPI Token before one is able to perform any of the user APIs, with the exception of creating a new user.

+We were running into a duplicate router error, and we were able to find the source of the bug in the App.jsx file.
+We removed the BrowserRouter there, since we already have a Router set in our main.jsx.
 So far, on the localhost:5173 page, I'm able to see our page title "Pawsitive Vibes" with a link that redirects home, but I have yet to see the navigation page I've worked on.
 I'll work on debugging this today.